jhpyle/docassemble/_docs/docker.md

 **docassemble**.
 The beginning slash and the trailing slash are both necessary.

-Setting `DAEXPOSEWEBSOCKETS` to `true` means that the websockets server running inside the container will expose port 5000 to the external IP address rather than port 5000 of 127.0.0.1, so that the web server on the host can act as a proxy server for it.
+Setting [`DAEXPOSEWEBSOCKETS`] to `true` means that the [WebSocket] server running inside the container (the [supervisor] process called `websockets`) will expose port 5000 to the external IP address rather than port 5000 of 127.0.0.1, so that the web server on the host can act as a proxy server for it.

 Now, let's download, install, and run **docassemble**.